-Winterize the marine toilet following the manufacturer's winterizing procedures; follow the procedures exactly.
-Refer to the toilet owner's manual.
+Refer to the toilet owner's manual and winterize the toilet following the procedures exactly.
 Drain the intake and discharge hoses completely using low air pressure if necessary.
-The head holding tank and macerator discharge pump must be pumped dry and one gallon of potable water antifreeze poured into the tank through the deck waste pumpout fitting.
+The head holding tank and macerator discharge pump must be pumped dry.
+Pour one gallon of potable water antifreeze poured into the tank through the deck waste pumpout fitting.
 After the antifreeze has been added to the holding tank, open the overboard discharge valve and activate the macerator pump until the antifreeze solution is visible at the discharge thru-hull.